timisenman/finalProject_udacity_pocketRocket/PocketRocket/README.md

 ### Support
 If this thing breaks at all, please email me @ tim[dot]isenman[@]gmail.com 🙏🏼

-_This app takes advantage of this API developed by Reddit's r/SpaceX subreddit: https://github.com/r-spacex/SpaceX-API/blob/master/docs/launches.md_
+_This app takes advantage of this API developed by Reddit's r/SpaceX subreddit: https://github.com/r-spacex/SpaceX-API/ _Documentation for this API can be found here: https://documenter.getpostman.com/view/2025350/RWaEzAiG#e001c501-9c09-4703-9e29-f91fbbf8db7c